What causes an eating disorder?

 Dieting and adolescents at risk

 Puberty is a time of great change biologically, physically and psychologically.
-Teenagers are often vulnerable to societal pressures and can often feel insecure and self conscious, factors that increase the risk of engaging in extreme dieting behaviour.
+Teenagers are vulnerable to societal pressures and can often feel insecure and self conscious, factors that increase the risk of engaging in extreme dieting behaviour.

-The act of starting any diet increases the risk of eating disorders in adolescent girls.
 Research shows that young people who engage in unhealthy dieting practices are almost three times as likely as their healthy-dieting peers to score high on measures assessing suicide risk.

 Studies in Australia and New Zealand have found: